Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Sunday's total is 1.0 point higher than the combined 49.5 PPG average of the two teams.
+- Cincinnati has combined with its opponents to score more than 50.5 points in four of nine games this season.

+- Las Vegas and its opponents have combined to score more than 50.5 points in five of nine games this season.

-- These two squads combine to allow 48.2 points per game, 2.3 fewer than this contest's over/under.
+- The two teams combine to average 49.5 points per game, 1.0 less than the over/under in this contest.

+- This contest's over/under is 2.3 points more than the 48.2 these two squads combine to allow per game this season.

 - Bengals games have an average total of 46.1 points this season, 4.4 fewer than Sunday's over/under.